-7) a) Prior to the commencement of development, details of a Local Benefit Proposal in order to demonstrate a commitment to recruit local labour for both the construction and operation elements of the development shall be submitted for approval in writing by the Local Planning Authority.
-The approved document shall be implemented as part of the construction and occupation phases of the development.
+6) a) Prior to the commencement of development, details of a Local Benefit Proposal in order to demonstrate a commitment to recruit local labour for the construction phase of the development shall be submitted to and approved in writing by the Local Planning Authority.
+The approved document shall be implemented as part of the construction phase of the development.